o-l-a-v/ORB-Guides/Microsoft/Azure RM Governance/Azure RM - Governance - Modified Microsoft naming scheme convention.md

-## Why alter the Microsoft naming convention?
+## Why alter the Microsoft CAF naming scheme?
 ### Azure resources naming limitations
 Many Azure resources have naming limitations, like what kind of characters can be used, and length (total amount of characters).
 * Every character counts, so don't bloat the naming scheme or convention with padding.